Last Updated on January 18, 2026 by Denise Leo

 Vaccinations for Puppies – When do Puppies Get Their Shots?

-It’s critical to have your puppy vaccinated because it could very well save his life.
+It’s critical to have your puppy vaccinated, as it could very well save its life.

 How Many Vaccinations do Puppies Need?

 A puppy immunisation schedule is imperative.
-The vaccinations must be given at the established time while following all guidelines that help him avoid being exposed to any diseases before his protection is complete.
+The vaccinations must be administered at the established time, while following all guidelines that help him avoid exposure to any diseases before his protection is complete.

-When a puppy drinks the colostrum produced by his mother, he also receives immunity to the disease that his mother has been vaccinated against or has faced exposure.
+When a puppy drinks the colostrum produced by his mother, he also receives immunity to the disease that his mother has been vaccinated against or has faced exposure to.
 This is known as passive transfer of the maternal antibodies.
-If he didn’t consume the colostrum, he wouldn’t get protection and would be in a high risk category for contracting diseases.
-There are times when the colostrum is low in quality so he doesn’t get strong good antibodies.
+If he didn’t consume the colostrum, he wouldn’t get protection and would be in a high-risk category for contracting diseases.
+There are times when the colostrum is of low quality, so he doesn’t receive strong, good antibodies.

-Most puppies do gain this protection by such antibodies for the early weeks of his life.
-By 8-12 weeks, this passive immunity will diminish so he can actively be immunised via vaccinations.
+Most puppies do gain this protection through such antibodies for the early weeks of their life.
+By 8-12 weeks, this passive immunity will have diminished, allowing him to be actively immunized through vaccinations.

-If his mother’s antibodies are still high, the puppy can’t activate his immune system response to the vaccines until the antibodies from his mother reduce to a low amount (by around 12 weeks).
+Suppose his mother’s antibodies are still high.
+In that case, the puppy can’t activate his immune system response to the vaccines until the antibodies from his mother are reduced to a low amount (by around 12 weeks).

-If the maternal antibodies are low to start with, or don’t even exist, the puppy’s risk of infection is high and can be vaccinated as young as two weeks (during outbreaks) because he’ll be able to respond properly.
+Suppose the maternal antibodies are low to begin with, or do not exist at all.
+In that case, the puppy’s risk of infection is high, and he can be vaccinated as young as two weeks (during outbreaks) because he’ll be able to respond properly.

 Because it’s impossible to gauge the level and protection ability of maternal antibodies, having a puppy booster shots schedule is a wise and safe precaution instead of potentially putting your puppy’s life at risk.